yukaberry/corona_news_scrapy/README.md

-# NLP Sentiment analysis
+# NLP project : Scrapying a website using scrapy

-To extract news titles and paragraph texts from https://www.deutschland.de/en/news/coronavirus-in-germany-informations To store news in a file
+1. extract news titles and paragraph texts from https://www.deutschland.de/en/news/coronavirus-in-germany-informations
+2. store news in a file